McFoggy/jgitver-katacoda-scenarios/maven-simple/step1.md

 A maven project is being initialized.
-Once the terminal has been cleared, let's start.
+Once the terminal is cleared, let's start.

 Let's discover what has been created
 `ls`{{execute}}